klevu/jsv2-early-adopters/modules/add-to-cart/README.md

 ![landing add to cart](/modules/add-to-cart/images/image001.png)

-You will find the necessary resources for this module available here: [Resources](/modules/add-to-cart/landing).
-Please add these with the method appropriate to your chosen framework.
+You will find the module available [here](/modules/add-to-cart/landing).

 ## Add to Cart - Quick Search Results

 ![quick add to cart](/modules/add-to-cart/images/image002.png)

-You will find the necessary resources for this module available here: [Resources](/modules/add-to-cart/quick).
-Please add these with the method appropriate to your chosen framework.
+You will find the module available [here](/modules/add-to-cart/quick).